Eaton2022/PELoc/readme.md

 The **LTI_q** version achieves better accuracy improvement,  while the standard **LTI** version is more suitable for integration with **KP-CL**.
 We will later upload our simulated point clouds to a cloud drive for download.
 You can also generate simulated point cloud trajectories by yourself.

+**Note:** In our project, the trajectory point clouds and poses generated for Oxford/QEOxford are stored in the `2019-01-11-14-02-26` folder,  while those generated for NCLT are placed at the same level as `2012-02-18`.
+Therefore, the way the point clouds and poses are loaded differs between these datasets.
+Please pay attention to this when using our code.
+For details, refer to: [lidarloc.py](https://github.com/Eaton2022/PELoc/blob/main/PELoc/datasets/lidarloc.py)

 ### Two Versions of PELoc
 ------
 1. **PELoc-quick**